How to Get More REM Sleep Naturally

 Deep sleep should constitute about 1-2 hours, or 15-20% of your average deep sleep per night.

 If you lack sufficient deep sleep, you might awaken feeling exhausted, irritable, and not physically refreshed.
+This can affect your quality of life on the long term.

 Sleep Percentages Infographic Courtesy of Nordic Paradise